Liberal Overreach

 Summary

-• One reasons learning styles may be so popular is due to their ā€˜moral appealā€™.
+• One reason learning styles may be so popular is due to their ā€˜moral appealā€™.

 • They align well with Western societyā€™s admiration for individuality, choice, and natural approaches.